Sigma (Mega Man X): Other appearances

-Cartoons and anime

-Though not a starring character, Sigma was referred to in an episode of the 1994 Mega Man cartoon, where X, Vile, and Spark Mandrill go back in time.
-His profile, shown by X, mistakenly spells his name as Cigma.
-The only line Sigma has is when Vile contacts him near the end of the episode.
+Sigma makes a minor appearance in the Mega Man (1994) episode "Mega X".

-He also appears in a short unlockable OVA in Mega Man Maverick Hunter X entitled "The Day of Σ".
-It shows the Maverick Hunters prior to the events of the first Mega Man X game under Sigma's command, before he ultimately revolts.
+Sigma appears in a short unlockable OVA in Mega Man Maverick Hunter X entitled "The Day of Σ".
+It shows the Maverick Hunters before the events of the first Mega Man X game under Sigma's command, before he ultimately revolts.

 Development

 Mega Man X was originally meant to have a team of three villains, one tall, one short, and one chubby.
 However, the designs by Keiji Inafune were merged to create a single villain, Sigma.
 These designs were later reused as the basis for Mega Man X2's X-Hunters.
 Ever since his creation, Inafune aimed parts of his appearance to hint at a connection with Mega Man villain Dr. Wily.
 He was created with the idea of being an "absolute evil" type character to fit the dark narrative of the games as Sigma is a villain despite being manufactured to be pure good.
+Starting with Mega Man X2, Inafune wanted to use a computer virus as a plot device, something he considered a more interesting idea than a tangible villain.
+This led to the creation of the Sigma Virus seen in Mega Man X3 onwards.

+Inafune denied multiple claims from his fans that Sigma was based on Sagat from the Street Fighter series and that he is instead an original character.
 Kaiser Sigma was designed with the idea of being more "messy" than the original design of the character.
 With the creation of Mega Man X4, Inafune originally avoided featuring Sigma since the story of the such game involved a lack of black and white view of the scenario.
 Since Sigma received major damage in X5, he was redesigned in X6 to lack his early menace and instead "messy".
 In Mega Man X8 a new villain named Lumine appears; to contrast his angel-like appearance, Sigma was instead made to look like a demon.